The Marvelous Land Of Oz

 around!" cried Tip to the Gump. "turn as quickly as you can!"

-shall upset," answered the Gump.
-"I'm not at all used to flying,
+I do I shall upset," answered the Gump.
+"I'm not at all

 their